frontarm/navi/site/src/pages/static-sites-with-create-react-app.md

     // the browser's location changes.
     //
     // It renders the `component` property of the template defined in App.js,
-    // passing in a `junction` prop with the app's navigatin state. let content =
+    // passing in a `junction` prop with the app's navigation state. let content =
         <JunctionNavigation
             root={AppJunctionTemplate}